 TBT Analysis

 Tributyltin Oxide (TBT) has been used as an anti-fouling paint on commercial ships for decades, inhibiting mollusks or barnacles from attaching themselves to ships.
-However, it has also been recognized as a toxic chemical that causes reproductive defects in and death of crustaceans.
+However, it has also been recognized as a toxic chemical that causes reproductive defects in and death of crustaceans and is a listed POP.

-TBT is a common problem on both coasts of North America, and is a growing concern in the great lakes.
-Pacific Rim Laboratories is one of only a few commercial labs in Canada accredited to perform this low level detection analysis, which detects TBT down to one part per trillion in water and one part per billion in sediment.
+Organotins like TBT are a common problem on both coasts of North America, and is a growing concern in the great lakes.
+Pacific Rim Laboratories is one of the leading labs for Organotin analysis, helping to develop the provincial methods and accredited to analyze to ultra-trace levels, which detects TBT down to one part per trillion in water and one part per billion in sediment.

 tributyltin oxide